KunLinTsai24/Azure--Covid-ETL-pipeline/README.md

 **The primary objectives of this project are centered around the ETL process:**

-- **Efficient Data Ingestion: Automate the extraction of multiple COVID-19 datasets into a centralized data lake.**
+- **Efficient Data Ingestion**: Automate the extraction of multiple COVID-19 datasets into a centralized data lake.
-- **Data Validation: Ensure the accuracy and integrity of the ingested data through validation checks.**
+- **Data Validation**: Ensure the accuracy and integrity of the ingested data through validation checks.
-- **Data Transformation: Cleanse and restructure data to meet analytical and reporting needs.**
+- **Data Transformation**: Cleanse and restructure data to meet analytical and reporting needs.
-- **Data Loading: Seamlessly load the transformed data into a SQL database for downstream applications.**
+- **Data Loading**: Seamlessly load the transformed data into a SQL database for downstream applications.
-- **Automation and Monitoring: Implement robust automation with error handling, notifications, and the ability to rerun failed processes.**
+- **Automation and Monitoring**: Implement robust automation with error handling, notifications, and the ability to rerun failed processes.
 ---
 ## Process Outline